Choo Seng Quee: Club career

 Choo began his playing career for Singapore Chinese F.A.'s third team in the Third Division in 1933.
 The club won all of their league games that season to win the title.
 The following year, he was selected for their Second Division title-winning team.
 He broke into the S.C.F.A.'s senior team in 1935 and won the SAFA First Division in 1937 and 1938, and the SAFA Challenge Cup in 1935, 1937 and 1939.

-His performances led to a call-up by Singapore FA for the Malaya Cup.
+His performances led to a call-up by Singapore FA (Note: Singapore FA were the representative state team which participated in Malayan competitions.) for the Malaya Cup.
 He was converted to the centre-half position he played in the team from 1936 to 1939.
 Choo won the Malaya Cup with Singapore in 1937 and 1939, after defeating Selangor in both finals.

 In 1939, Choo was part of the Malayan Chinese F.A. side that toured Manila, Hong Kong and Macau.
 The China national team selectors expressed interest in calling Choo for the 1940 Summer Olympics but the event was cancelled with the impending World War II.

-Choo left S.C.F.A. in 1939 to help found the Chinese Athletic Association as well as assuming the role of player-coach.
+Choo left S.C.F.A. in 1939 to help found the Chinese Athletic Association (Note: Also known as Chung Wah FC.) as well as assuming the role of player-coach.
 The club was admitted to the SAFA league in 1941.
 He played for Hong Kong club Sing Tao from 1940 to 1941.
 Choo stayed in Macau and China during World War II, and wrote propaganda while an agent for the British as manager of the British-backed Macao Tribune.
 He once had to secretly relocate the fiancée of a Singapore friend from Macao to China and although he was found out by the Japanese, escaped capture by walking back to Macao over five nights.
 Despite his activities, he was never caught during the Japanese occupation.

 After the war, Choo returned to Chinese A.A. as player-coach.
 He retired as a player in 1949 to concentrate on his coaching duties.